rushimok73/AWS-SAA-C03-Notes/README.md

 - Instance store volumes are local to EC2 host.
 - Can only be added at launch time.
 Cannot be added later.
 - Any data on instance store data is lost if it gets moved, or resized.
+- Data on instance store is lost if instance is terminated, stopped or failed.
 - Highest data performance in all of AWS.
 - You pay for it anyway, it's included in the price.
 - TEMPORARY